-5.9 Severe Hypotension
+5.8 Severe Hypotension

-Morphine Sulfate Injection may cause severe hypotension including orthostatic hypotension and syncope in ambulatory patients.
+Morphine Sulfate Injection, (Auto-Injector) may cause severe hypotension including orthostatic hypotension and syncope in ambulatory patients.
 There is increased risk in patients whose ability to maintain blood pressure has already been compromised by a reduced blood volume or concurrent administration of certain CNS depressant drugs (e.g., phenothiazines or general anesthetics) [see Drug Interactions (7)].
-Monitor these patients for signs of hypotension after initiating or titrating the dosage of Morphine Sulfate Injection.
-In patients with circulatory shock, Morphine Sulfate Injection may cause vasodilation that can further reduce cardiac output and blood pressure.
-Avoid the use of Morphine Sulfate Injection in patients with circulatory shock.
+Monitor these patients for signs of hypotension after initiating or administering subsequent injections of Morphine Sulfate Injection, (Auto-Injector).
+In patients with circulatory shock, Morphine Sulfate Injection, (Auto-Injector) may cause vasodilation that can further reduce cardiac output and blood pressure.
+Avoid the use of Morphine Sulfate Injection, (Auto-Injector) in patients with circulatory shock.

-5.10 Risks of Use in Patients with Increased Intracranial Pressure, Brain Tumors, Head Injury, or Impaired Consciousness
+5.9 Risks of Use in Patients with Increased Intracranial Pressure, Brain Tumors, Head Injury, or Impaired Consciousness

-In patients who may be susceptible to the intracranial effects of CO2 retention (e.g., those with evidence of increased intracranial pressure or brain tumors), Morphine Sulfate Injection may reduce respiratory drive, and the resultant CO2 retention can further increase intracranial pressure.
-Monitor such patients for signs of sedation and respiratory depression, particularly when initiating therapy with Morphine Sulfate Injection.
+In patients who may be susceptible to the intracranial effects of CO_2 retention (e.g., those with evidence of increased intracranial pressure or brain tumors), Morphine Sulfate Injection, (Auto-Injector) may reduce respiratory drive, and the resultant CO_2 retention can further increase intracranial pressure.
+Monitor such patients for signs of sedation and respiratory depression, particularly when initiating therapy with Morphine Sulfate Injection, (Auto-Injector).

 Opioids may also obscure the clinical course in a patient with a head injury.
-Avoid the use of Morphine Sulfate Injection in patients with impaired consciousness or coma.
+Avoid the use of Morphine Sulfate Injection, (Auto-Injector) in patients with impaired consciousness or coma.

-5.11 Risks of Use in Patients with Gastrointestinal Conditions
+5.10 Risks of Use in Patients with Gastrointestinal Conditions

-Morphine Sulfate Injection is contraindicated in patients with known or suspected gastrointestinal obstruction, including paralytic ileus.
+Morphine Sulfate Injection, (Auto-Injector) is contraindicated in patients with known or suspected gastrointestinal obstruction, including paralytic ileus.

-The morphine in Morphine Sulfate Injection may cause spasm of the sphincter of Oddi.
+The morphine sulfate in Morphine Sulfate Injection, (Auto-Injector) may cause spasm of the sphincter of Oddi.
 Opioids may cause increases in serum amylase.
 Monitor patients with biliary tract disease, including acute pancreatitis, for worsening symptoms.

-5.12 Increased Risk of Seizures in Patients with Seizure Disorders
+5.11 Increased Risk of Seizures in Patients with Seizure Disorders

-The morphine in Morphine Sulfate Injection may increase the frequency of seizures in patients with seizure disorders, and may increase the risk of seizures occurring in other clinical settings associated with seizures.
-Monitor patients with a history of seizure disorders for worsened seizure control during Morphine Sulfate Injection therapy.
+The morphine sulfate in Morphine Sulfate Injection, (Auto-Injector) may increase the frequency of seizures in patients with seizure disorders, and may increase the risk of seizures occurring in other clinical settings associated with seizures.
+Monitor patients with a history of seizure disorders for worsened seizure control during Morphine Sulfate Injection, (Auto-Injector) therapy.